 I remember when I was first introduced to ‘Reese’s Peanut Butter Cups’.
 I was modelling in Miami and they had a jar of Reese Mini’s on the table in the agency (chocolate in a modelling agency – go figure?!).
 The girls warned me that if I dared to open the packet, I could never go back.
 I took the risk and it was there I fell in love with the chocolate peanut butter combo.

 That was a long time ago (during my sugar fuelled days) and now, because I don’t even touch the processed chocolate in the shiny wrappers, I decided I needed a healthy peanut butter cups alternative and here we are!

-These chocolates are super easy to make, are incredibly good for you and once you master the chocolate recipe, can be used in a number of other flavour combinations.
+These chocolates are super easy to make, are incredibly good for you and once

 - 1 block of dark chocolate

 - 1 heart-shaped ice-cube tray (I got mine from Ikea)